shimpe/scparco/HelpSource/tutorials/panola.md

 ps.result.debug("result");
 )
 ```

 The parse result now looks like:

 ```text
 result: ( 'type': notename, 'value': a )
 ```

-Much better already: the uppercase *A* has been transformed into a lowercase a, and how the parser now returns an event with extra information (a 'type' and a 'value').
-Unless we explicitly add some extra information in the parse result about the fact that *A* was specified in uppercase, this information, because of the mapping function that calls .lowercase, is now irrevocably lost.
+Much better already: the uppercase *A* has been transformed into a lowercase a, and the parser now returns an event with extra information (a 'type' and a 'value').
+Unless we explicitly add some extra information in the parse result about the fact that *A* was specified in uppercase, this information, because of the mapping function that calls .toLower, is now irrevocably lost.
 But as it's not needed for Panola to function properly this is not a problem.

 Moving forward, the Panola parser will make heavy use of mapping to document or simplify details of the internal structure of the input strings.

-## What about rests?
+### What about rests?

 No music language can be complete without a specification of rests.
 In Panola a rest is notated with an *r* symbol.
 So why didn't we just add an "rR" in our note name parser?
 The reason has to do with semantics: to a note name one can assign many properties that make no sense in combination with a rest, like a pitch modifier (sharp, flat, ...) or an octave indication.

 So, for rests a separate RestParser is specified:

 ```smalltalk
 (
 var restParser = ScpRegexParser("[rR]").map({|result| (\type: \rest) });
 )
 ```

 Mapping again is used to add some extra information and structure into the parse result.
 We can try out if the rest parser works:

 ```smalltalk